twentynineteen/ingest-tauri/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.